Killing Me Softly with His Song: Fugees version

-This version sampled the 1990 song "Bonita Applebum" by A Tribe Called Quest, which itself samples the riff from the song, "Memory Band" from the psychedelic soul band Rotary Connection.
-The Fugees single was so successful that the track was "deleted", thus no longer being supplied to retailers whilst the track was still in the top 20, in an effort to draw attention to their next single "Ready or Not".
+This version sampled the 1990 song "Bonita Applebum" by A Tribe Called Quest, which itself samples the riff from the song "Memory Band" by Rotary Connection.
+The Fugees' single was so successful that the track was pulled from retailers while it was still in the top 20, in an effort to draw attention to the Fugees' next single "Ready or Not".
+The Fugees' version won the 1997 Grammy for Best R&B Performance by a Duo or Group with Vocal, and their music video, directed by Aswad Ayinde, won the MTV Video Music Award for Best R&B Video.

-The Fugees' recording won the 1997 Grammy for Best R&B Performance by a Duo or Group with Vocal and their music video won the MTV Video Music Award for Best R&B Video.
-"Killing Me Softly" was hailed it as one of the most essential hip hop songs in history by XXL.
-VH1 placed it on their '100 Greatest Songs of Hip Hop' list.
-In 2020, the song saw a resurgence in popularity on the social networking app TikTok.
-The following year, Rolling Stone included it in their revised list of the 500 Greatest Songs of All Time.